HL7/bulk-data/input/pagecontent/publish.md

 Implementation notes:

 - For `transactionTime`, to properly meet the inclusion constraints above, a Data Provider might need to wait for pending updates in its publishing pipeline or source systems to resolve before publishing a new manifest.
 - Error, warning, and information messages related to the published dataset or publication process SHOULD be included in `error` and not in `output`.
 If there are no relevant messages, the Data Provider SHOULD return an empty array.

 ##### Incremental Updates

 The Data Provider MAY incrementally update a manifest by adding data files to the `output` array element that contain new resources and/or resources that replace versions of the resources in earlier files in the `output` array that have the same resource id.
 Additionally, the Data Provider MAY add files with Bundle resources indicating resources that have been deleted to the `deleted` array element (see details below), and MAY add files to the `error` array element.
 When generating a manifest that will be subsequently updated with these incremental changes, the Data Provider SHALL populate an `epochStartTime` element.
 When initially published, this value SHALL have the same value as the `transactionTime` element.
 Subsequently, adding files to the `output` array, `deleted` array, and `error` array of a manifest will cause the `transactionTime` element for that manifest to advance, but the `epochStartTime` value will remain the same.
 If a Data Provider is refreshing the manifest and no resources have been added, deleted, or updated since the `transactionTime` in the current manifest, the Data Provider SHOULD advance the `transactionTime` to the current time to indicate that the Data Provider is regularly publishing updates.
 Periodically, the Data Provider MAY generate a manifest that is a complete snapshot of the data (a new epoch), updating the `output` array and `error` array, emptying the `deleted` array, and setting new `epochStartTime` and `transactionTime` values.
-When a manifest is incrementally updated, apart from when it is reset to a new epoch, the order of files in the `output`, `deleted`, and `error` arrays in the manifest SHALL not change, the file contents SHALL not change, and the files SHALL remain retrievable.
+When a manifest is incrementally updated, apart from when it is reset to a new epoch, the order of files in the `output`, `deleted`, and `error` arrays in the manifest SHALL NOT change, the file contents SHALL not change, and the files SHALL remain retrievable.

 Data Providers SHALL structure the manifests such that a Data Consumer can obtain a complete data set when processing a manifest by (1) inserting or updating all FHIR resources in files in the `output` array that have not been previously processed, followed by (2) deleting all resources listed in files in the `deleted` array that have not been previously processed.